EricSchwartz7/text-sender/README.md

 **Text Sender**

-This app leverages Twilio and Rails to send text messages back and forth between browser and cell phone.
+This app leverages Twilio and Rails to send SMS messages back and forth between browser and cell phone.
 It stores a record of every text sent and received.

 Setup instructions
 - Clone the repo